awsdocs/amazon-athena-user-guide/doc_source/waf-logs.md

 1. Copy and paste the following DDL statement into the Athena console\.
 Modify the `LOCATION` for the Amazon S3 bucket that stores your logs\.

-   This query uses the [Hive JSON SerDe](json.md#hivejson)\.
+   This query uses the [OpenX JSON SerDe](json.md#openxjson)\.
 The table format and the SerDe are suggested by the AWS Glue crawler when it analyzes AWS WAF logs\.
+**Note**
+The SerDe expects each JSON record in the WAF logs in Amazon S3 to be on a single line of text with no line termination characters separating the fields in the record\.
+If the WAF log JSON text is in pretty print format, you may receive the error message HIVE\_CURSOR\_ERROR: Row is not a valid JSON Object when you attempt to query the table after you create it\.

    ```
    CREATE EXTERNAL TABLE `waf_logs`(